To begin with, we will take a look at how our minds work. How we

 this happen to people who know and respect each other, it rarely leads to long

 term resentment.
-But in competitive work environments, innocent differences of
+But in toxic work environments, innocent differences of

 perception can sow the seeds of resentment that lead to perpetual stress.